mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ### Conditional requests

+* when an object expires, it is not necessarily evicted from the cache.
+It just means, on next call, Cloudfront will call origin to get a newer version
+* object can be evicted if other objects are more frequently called, cloudfront evict it to save space for those other objects.
-* It sends a request to the origin to fetch the latest data.
-If it receives a 304 response (Not Modified), it will return the object in its cache, instead of getting the page from the origin.
+* When cloudfront sends a request to the origin, to fetch the latest data, If it receives a 304 response (Not Modified), it will return the object in its cache, instead of getting the page from the origin.
-* Conditional requests are used in two cases
+* Conditional requests can be used from the browser to cloudfront, or from cloudfront to the origin
-  * if TTL is set to 0 and origin is custom (EC2 or HTTP endpoint), Cloudfront still caches data at the origin.
-  * From a browser that gets data from Cloudfront.
-If Cloudfront replies with 304, the browser will keep the data it has previously downloaded
+* For Conditional requests on custom origin, the origin must manually manage the headers.
+On S3 it is managed natively

 ## ACM